dhk2/PeerTubeTV/README.md

 </p>

 ## Description
 PeerTube is a federated video streaming platform that is community-owned and ad-free, with no vendor lock-in.
 This client allows you to watch and browse videos on a server of your choice in the PeerTube network.
+Forked from Thorium to use The javascript client in a webview instead of an exoplayer service.
+This allows the clients to share data with other users and maximize server bandwidth.

-This client comes preconfigured with one PeerTube server managed by the application creator - not the PeerTube project itself, which lists more on http://instances.joinpeertube.org/ - to allow you to have a taste of what the client is capable of.
+This client comes with a few random peertube instances - not the PeerTube project itself, which lists more on http://instances.joinpeertube.org/ - to allow you to have a taste of what the client is capable of.
 Choose your server to tune your experience!

-Please note this is app is in beta and is still missing a lot of features.
+Please note this is app is in alpha and is still missing a lot of features.

 ## Download
-* Beta Test on Google Play: https://play.google.com/store/apps/details?id=net.anticlimacticteleservices.peertube
+* Beta Test on Google Play: https://play.google.com/store/apps/details?id=net.anticlimacticteleservices.peertube (currently rejected for unspecified copyright violation)
 * install from Apk on Github: https://github.com/dhk2/PeerTubeTV/tree/develop/app/release